 One owner reports that the bulge could be caused by the weather stripping around the door frame and not the actual door that is causing the misalignment.
-The bulging causes the door to hit the weather stripping when closing, hence extra effort required to close the door.
+The bulging causes the door to hit the weather stripping when closing, hence extra effort is required to close the door.

 Faulty Front door locks

 There have been reports of faulty door locks on the front doors of the Lariat 4×4 models.
-The key fob not functioning, nor the inside panel.
+The key fob not functioning, nor is the inside panel.
 The doors can still be locked manually with the key.
 The cause was reported by the dealership to be bad actuators in the front as well as the front passenger doors, which they subsequently replaced, but did not solve the problem.
-There is power to the actuators, however, they fail to function due to corrosion on the contacts.
+Power is being sent to the actuators, however, they fail to function due to corrosion on the contacts.
 They went on the replace the entire wiring harness from the dash all the way to the tailgate.
-This was on a 3-month-old truck that was built in January 2019 and the problem reported in March 2019.
+This was on a 3-month-old truck that was built in January 2019 and the problem was reported in March 2019.

 Users reported the SYNC3 takes a few minutes to register all the inputs.
 It resumes the last played satellite station, however, the screen remains in an unresponsive state.
 Plugging an iPhone in and unlocking the phone to activate CarPlay results in the screen freezing.

 The rear suspension on certain Ford Rangers appears to lean drastically to the driver’s side.
 Certain Ranger owners who reported the issue had the vehicle in to be rectified.
-The dealership inserted a metal plate on the driver side to level the rear suspension.
+The dealership inserted a metal plate on the driver’s side to level the rear suspension.

 Other dealerships resorted to shimming the suspension which appeared to have sorted the problem out, albeit temporarily.
 Reports to ford customer care have concluded that it is within spec and rejected owner claims.
 Owners who have noticed this ride height discrepancy are very unhappy with the response and solutions offered, feeling it’s a cheap fix to keep customers happy until the warranty runs out.